alexerdmann/HER/README.md

 ```

 You can now check out *Results_seed_plus_5000/fullCorpus.final.txt*, *Results_seed_plus_5000/fullCorpus.final-list.txt*, and the files in *Results_seed_plus_5000/Gazatteers/* and compare to the corresponding files in *Results_seed/* to guage performance and improvement.
 This will help you decide if you want to repeat Step 6 and how many additional lines you should annotate if you do.

+For the sake of brevity, we use a CRF-based model for this demo, though you can check the [User Manual](https://github.com/alexerdmann/HER/blob/master/Scripts/Docs/Manual.md) for other supported models which will train slower but could perform better once you've annotated more data.

 ### Step 7: Take Off Your Digital Hat And Put On Your Humanist Hat